-Outside of school, I am a Kapa Haka enthusiast, and an aspiring pro wrestler (yes, fake or stunt fighting).
-These hobbies both require a heap of energy and a high level of fitness (not that I am the fittest person).
+Outside of ANI, I work in other schools where I have attained a position to do the same thing I am doing here.
+In my spare time, I am a Kapa Haka enthusiast and an aspiring pro wrestler.
+These hobbies both require a heap of energy and a high level of fitness.
 I have performed on many regional and national Kapa Haka stages at primary, secondary, tertiary and even adult levels.
-I currently teach the art at three schools as well.

 Ngā mihi nunui ki a koe, ki a koutou, otirā, ki a tātou katoa.